Altwood

 Altwood is a historic plantation house located near Faunsdale, Alabama.
-It was built in 1836 by Richard H. Adams and began as a log dogtrot house.
-It was then expanded until it came to superficially resemble a Tidewater-type cottage.
-Brought to the early Alabama frontier by settlers from the Tidewater and Piedmont regions of Virginia, this vernacular house-type is usually a story-and-a-half in height, displays strict symmetry, and is characterized by prominent end chimneys flanking a steeply pitched longitudinal gable roof that is often pierced by dormer windows.
+It was built in 1836 by Richard H. Adams, whose wife was Anna Carter Harrison was the daughter of Carter Bassett Harrison, great-granddaughter of Benjamin Harrison V, great-great-granddaughter of Benjamin Harrison VI, and great-great-great-granddaughter of King Carter.
+It began as a log dogtrot house and was then expanded until it came to superficially resemble a Tidewater-type cottage.
+Brought to the early Alabama frontier by settlers from the Tidewater and Piedmont regions of Virginia, this vernacular house-type is usually a story-and-a-half in height, displays strict symmetry, and is characterized by prominent end chimneys flanking a steeply pitched longitudinal gable roof that is often pierced by dormer windows much like Gunston Hall.